Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 ![product amount](wireframes/product_amount.png)

-- As a first time customer, if I run a search for something, I expect to see my query ruturned, a count of the products, what I searched with a link back to the main products page.
+- As a first time customer, if I run a search for something, I expect to see my query returned, a count of the products, what I searched with a link back to the main products page.

 ![search result](wireframes/search_result.png)